Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 **Caution:** if you are using a thermocouple and/or PT100 daughter board, the use of long ribbon cables between the Duet and PanelDue may affect communication between the Duet and the daughter boards, because the ribbon cable connection to the SD card on PanelDue uses the same SPI bus as the daughter boards.

-## Duet 3 MB6HC using ribbon cable
+## Duet 3 MB6HC v1.01a and earlier using ribbon cable

 > **NOTE:** SD cards attached to the Duet and/or PanelDue are only supported in standalone mode, and are not supported in SBC mode (i.e. using a Raspberry Pi).
 If using SBC mode, you could use a USB stick attached to the Pi instead.
 You will need to reflash the RPi SD card with the latest version of the DuetPi image to enable external storage access in DWC, as the image configuration has changed.
 {.is-info}

-Although the Duet 3 MB6HC does not have a connector for the PanelDue ribbon cable, if access to the SD card on PanelDue is required then this is possible using a special wiring arrangement.
+Although the Duet 3 MB6HC v1.01a and earlier does not have a connector for the PanelDue ribbon cable, if access to the SD card on PanelDue is required then this is possible using a special wiring arrangement.
 You must use RepRapFirmware 3.4 or later, and you must enable the external SD card using this command:

 `M950 D1 C"cs_pin+cd_pin"`